ShovelSquid/Time-Travel/kaelen_reports.md

 For next class, I'm going to watch more tutorials and add content to the tilemap editor branch.

 I need to actually watch the videos

+## 190422

+I created a basic prototype for movement for the game

+I want to try and make javascript animation so that you move fluidly alongside diagonal movement

+I've had some difficulties with animation in javascript in the past, so we'll see what happens